 Scientists found that babies not breastfed have a 30% to 40% increased risk of childhood obesity.1 Milk intake and weight gain vary greatly among formula-fed and breastfed babies.
-(For more, see my earlier post.)
+(For more, see my earlier POST.)
 Formula-fed babies consume 49% more milk at 1 month, 57% more at 3 months, and 71% more at 5 months.2 This significant difference in milk intake is due in part to how milk flows from breast and bottle.
 Recent studies have examined these feeding differences in more detail to help answer the question “How is obesity risk affected when the feeding bottle contains mother’s milk?”

 The study mentioned above provides a partial answer.
 Caregivers’ behaviors during bottle-feeding—which are independent of what kind of milk is in the bottle—influence babies’ intake.
 For example, when bottles contain more than 6 oz.
 (177 mL), babies consume more milk.
 Also, babies whose caregivers encourage them to finish the bottle are heavier than other babies.